yaswhar/yashar_turtle_chase/README.md

 # 🐢 yashar_turtle_chase

-A dynamic leader-follower demo using ROS 2's `turtlesim`, where multiple turtles can follow a designated leader with real-time leader switching capability.
+A dynamic leader-follower demo using ROS2's `turtlesim`, where multiple turtles can follow a designated leader with real-time leader switching capability.

 ## 📦 Overview